willstott101/GimpFormats/README.md

 - .vbr brushes
 - .gpl palette files
 - .pat pattern files

-## Testing/unstable
+- .gtp tool presets

+## In progress but results in crashes and tests failing
 - Saving
-- Programatically alter documents (add layer, etc)
+- Alter documents (add layer, etc)
-- gimp .gtp tool preset files - scheme file format is difficult to parse
 - .ggr gradients - reads/saves fine, but I need to come up with a way to get the
 - actual colours
 - .gih brush sets - BUG: seems to have more image data per brush than what's